-- Install the camera pole on a new or existing foundation as directed by the engineer. - Check the plumb of the pole and adjust as necessary. - Tighten the anchor bolts to the torque specified by the manufacturer of the pole. - 3.4.1 Installation or repair of a concrete foundation shall be considered out of scope work and shall be compensated for through methods described in other articles of this contract. - 3.4.2 The contractor shall have a maximum of four (4) hours to complete the requirements of this provision. - 3.5 Install New CCTV Pole (60 feet) and Lowering System. - 3.5.1 Description.
+- Install the camera pole on a new or existing foundation as directed by the engineer. - Check the plumb of the pole and adjust as necessary. - Tighten the anchor bolts to the torque specified by the manufacturer of the pole. - 3.4.1 Installation or repair of a concrete foundation shall be considered out of scope work and shall be compensated for through methods described in other articles of this contract. - 3.4.2 The contractor shall have a maximum of four (4) hours to complete the requirements of this provision.

+3.5 Install New CCTV Pole (60 feet) and Lowering System.

+Description.
 The camera lowering system shall be designed to support and lower a standard closed circuit television camera, lens, housing, PTZ mechanism, cabling, connectors and other supporting field components without damage or causing degradation of camera operations.
 The camera lowering system device and the pole are interdependent; and thus, must be considered a single unit or system.
-The lowering system shall consist of a pole, suspension contact unit, divided support arm, and a pole adapter for attachment to a pole top tenon, pole top junction box, conduit mount adapter and camera connection box.
-The divided support arm and receiver brackets shall be designed to self-align the contact unit with the pole center line during installation and insure the contact unit cannot twist under high wind conditions.
+The lowering system shall consist of a pole. suspension contact unit, divided support arm, and a pole adapter for attachment to a pole top tenon, pole top junction box, conduit mount adapter and camera connection box.
+The divided support arm and receiver brackets shall be designed to self-align the contact unit with the pole center line during installation and ensure the contact unit cannot twist under high wind conditions.
 Round support arms are not acceptable.
 The camera-lowering device shall withstand wind forces of 100 mph with a 30 percent gust factor using a 1.65 safety factor.
 The lowering device manufacturer, upon request, shall furnish independent laboratory testing documents certifying adherence to the stated wind force criteria utilizing, as a minimum effective projected area, the actual EPA or an EPA greater than that of the camera system to be attached.
 The camera-lowering device to be furnished shall be the product of manufacturers with a minimum of 3 years of experience in the successful manufacturing of camera lowering systems.
 The lowering device provider shall be able to identify a minimum of 3 previous projects where the purposed system has been installed successfully for over a one-year period of time each.

 The lowering device manufacturer shall furnish a factory representative to assist the electrical contractor with the assembly and testing of the first lowering system onto the pole assembly.
 The manufacturer shall furnish the applicable DOT engineer documentation certifying that the electrical contractor has been instructed on the installation, operation and safety features of the lowering device.
-The contractor shall be responsible for providing applicable maintenance personnel "on site" operational instructions.
+The contractor shall provide on-site training to MoDOT personnel on operation of the lowering device.
+The contractor shall coordinate with the Engineer to schedule the training at least one day in advance.

-3.5.2 Suspension Contact Unit.
-The suspension contact unit shall have a load capacity 200 lbs. with a 4 to 1 safety factor.
+3.5.1 Suspension Contact Unit.
+The suspension contactuntil shall have a load capacity of 200 lbs. with a 4 to 1 safety factor.
 There shall be a locking mechanism between the fixed and moveable components of the lowering device.
 The movable assembly shall have a minimum of 2 latches.
 This latching mechanism shall securely hold the device and its mounted equipment.
 The latching mechanism shall operate by alternately raising and lowering the assembly using the winch and lowering cable.
 When latched, all weight shall be removed from the lowering cable.
 The fixed unit shall have a heavy duty cast tracking guide and means to allow latching in the same position each time.
 The contact unit housing shall be weatherproof with a gasket provided to seal the interior from dust and moisture.